Do You Have a Strategy for Filling Your Chair?

 If you don’t have software that allows you to book an appointment on the spot, then at least have your card and promo ready so they call the salon to book the appointment.
 Write the name of the haircut you told them about on the back of your card.

 I guarantee you will have a full book within six months by being proactive and knowing how and what to say when approaching a new friend and soon-to-be client.
 You will then be raising your prices because you are “Booked Solid.”

 Not an STX user?
-Sign-up for a free STX Beacon trial today and discover how Beacon can help you manage simply!
+Sign-up for a free STX Cloud trial today and discover how Cloud can help you manage simply!